IbrahimJebreen/warehouse/README.md

 ## Validator Description

 This validator class ensures the uniqueness and validity of deal IDs used in the warehouse.
 It checks whether the provided deal ID is not zero and if it's already existing in the database.
-If the deal ID is not unique or zero, it throws an `IdException`.
+If the deal ID is not unique or zero, it throws an `InvalidIdException`.

 ## Constructor